alaedine07/jekyll-theme-chirpy/_posts/2021-03-08-first-crackme.md

 we don't want to pass litearlly "./a.out" but we need the result of ```./a.out``` so let's wrap the argument inside ```$()``` so it get executed before the keygen file . this means that the argument of ```./101-crackme``` will be the result of ```./a.out``` which is the valid string printed.

 Holééé the crackme if fineally solved it, was great challenge to get an introduction to reversing, assembly, gdb and thinking out of the box
+I hope you enjoyed this Post and learned new things.

 ## Resources